Kittatinny Regional High School: Athletics

-The wrestling team won the North I Group II state sectional title in 1991, 1993–1998, 2000-2007 and the North Jersey Group I title in 2008 and 2011–2014; the team won the Group II state championship in 1996, 2001-2006 and the Group I title in 2008.
-The program's 19 sectional titles are tied for sixth-most in the state and the eight group titles are tied for sixth-most, while the streak of seven titles won from 2001 to 2006 is tied for third longest The wrestling team reached the finals of the 2006 NJSIAA North I Group II tourney defeating Raritan High School 50–18 to win the championship.
+The wrestling team won the North I Group II state sectional title in 1991, 1993–1998, 2000-2007 and the North Jersey Group I title in 2008 and 2011–2014, 2016, 2017, 2019 and 2022–2024; the team won the Group II state championship in 1996, 2001-2006 and the Group I title in 2008.
+The program's eight group titles are tied for sixth-most, while the streak of seven titles won from 2001 to 2006 is tied for third-longest.
+The wrestling team reached the finals of the 2006 NJSIAA North I Group II tourney defeating Raritan High School 50–18 to win the championship.
 In the 2006 Group II Championship, the team made it to the finals, edging Delaware Valley Regional High School 30–29 to win the state title.
 The 2007 team won the North I, Group II state sectional championship with a 43–24 win against Lenape Valley Regional High School.

 The football team won the North I Group II state sectional championship in 2018.
 In 2006, the Kittatinny Regional High School football team reached the first round of the regional playoffs against Pascack Valley High School, ending the season with a 6–3 record.
 In 2007, the Kittatinny Cougars received the title of top in the SCIL, but were once again defeated by Pascack Valley High School in the second round of the North I, Group II state sectional championship tournament.
 They finished off the season with 10 wins and 1 loss, marking the best season in school history.
 Kittatinny had previously never ranked in the top ten in the state rankings, a distinction that the 2007 team held for over 5 weeks.
 The 2007 season also marked a record high in the number of individual awards The 2018 team won the North I Group II state sectional title in 2018 with a 28–19 win against Newton High School in the finals of the tournament.